StefanKarasmilov/udacity_project2_nasa_app/README.md

 # This is the second Udacity project for the Android developer program with Kotlin.

-## Below are all the requirements that I have had for the project to be admitted.
+## Below are all the requirements that must be met for the project to be admitted.

 # Project Title